 March 2014 - December 2015

-I designed and implemented the frontend of the majority of Perspective's websites, and rewrote the backend of the internal company CMS in PHP backed by MySQL, converging dozens of legacy systems into a single unified experience.
-Prior to leaving I lobbied for a change from manual FTP uploads to VCS-backed CI deployments.
+After starting as an apprentice, I designed and implemented the frontend of the majority of Perspective's websites, and rewrote the backend of their internal CMS in PHP backed by MySQL, consolidating dozens of legacy systems into a single platform.
+I advocated for a change from manual file versioning and FTP uploads to Git and continuous integration.

 References available upon request.